Targa Resources Corp. Announc - GuruFocus.com

 HOUSTON, Oct.
-13, 2022 (GLOBE NEWSWIRE) -- Targa Resources Corp. (: TRGP) ("Targa" or the "Company") announced its quarterly dividend on common shares with respect to the third quarter of 2022.
+13, 2022 (GLOBE NEWSWIRE) -- Targa Resources Corp.
+(NYSE: TRGP) ("Targa" or the "Company") announced its quarterly dividend on common shares with respect to the third quarter of 2022.

 Targa announced today that its board of directors has declared a quarterly cash dividend of $0.35 per common share, or $1.40 per common share on an annualized basis, for the third quarter of 2022.
 This cash dividend will be paid November 15, 2022 on all outstanding common shares to holders of record as of the close of business on October 31, 2022.